 You can get flights to Brisbane International Airport on airlines including Air New Zealand, Air Pacific, Cathay Pacific, China Southern Airlines, Emirates, Etihad, Jetstar, Korean Air, Malaysia Airlines, Qantas, Royal Brunei Airlines, Singapore Airlines, Thai Airways and Virgin Australia.

-There are wifi hotspots in both terminal buildings; each passenger is entitiled to three hours of free wifi.
+There are wifi hotspots in both terminal buildings.

 There are several executive lounges in each terminal that provide business services.
 However, for the most part these lounges are only available to airline club members.
 Non-club members can access the internet, make photocopies and send faxes from establishments located in Airport Village.